-Enjoy hotel or flight credits, earn rewards and get travel coverage.
+Get hotel or flight credits, rewards and travel coverage.

-Chase offers one of the largest selections of travel credit cards out there.
-Depending on your spending needs, you can choose from airline, hotel or general travel cards.
-With most of them, you get a generous signup bonus, no foreign transaction fees and can earn rewards on your purchases.
-However, none of these cards offer a 0% intro APR period.
+Chase offers one of the largest selections of travel credit cards, including the ultimate card Chase Sapphire Reserve.
+You can compare airline, hotel and general travel card options to find the card that best suits your financial needs.
+With most of these cards, you can get a generous signup bonus, no foreign transaction fees and can earn rewards on your purchases.
+However, none of them offer a 0% intro APR period.

 Compare Chase travel credit cards